Terms & Conditions

 7. Cancellation of work

-7.1 The client has in most circumstances the right to terminate the contract at any point provided that they pay for the services actually provided and reimburses Bell any costs incurred, such as the cost of studio time etc. scheduled that cannot be cancelled.
+7.1 Bell charge a 20% cancellation fee of total chargeable fee once a project has been ordered, as well as charging for all work carried out to date.
+The client has (in most circumstances) the right to terminate a contract of work at any point provided that they pay for the services actually provided and reimburse Bell all costs incurred, such as the cost of studio time, etc. scheduled that cannot be cancelled, as well as all expenses and costs of meetings.

 8. Resolution of disputes